What Are Some Complications of Lupus Nephritis?

 Understanding Kidney Failure

-10-30% of people with lupus nephritis go on to develop end-stage renal disease (ESRD), also known as kidney failure, within 15 years of diagnosis.
+10-30% of people with lupus nephritis go on to develop kidney failure, also known as End Stage Kidney Disease (ESKD) or end stage renal disease (ESRD), within 15 years of diagnosis.
 Kidney failure means about 90% of kidney function is gone.
 Kidney failure is very serious, but treatments do exist and consist of either dialysis or a kidney transplant.
 To learn more about these treatments, visit the National Kidney Foundation website.

 Impact on Health and Wellbeing